Dynamics of multi-resonant biholomorphisms: Dynamics of multi-resonant maps

 for all $z\in \widetilde B$.
 Moreover, as a consequence of \eqref{nu}, we have $\lim_{l\to + \infty}x^{(l)} = 0$, implying that $F^{\circ l}(z)\to 0$ as $l \to +\infty$.
 This proves that $\widetilde B$ is a basin of attraction of $F$ at $0$.

-Finally, since the same argument can be repeated for each of the parabolic manifolds $M^i_{R,C}$ of $\overline\Phi$, and those are disjoint, we obtain at least $k_0$ disjoint basins of attraction, and this concludes the proof. \end{proof}
+Finally, since the same argument can be repeated for each of the parabolic domains $M^i_{R,C}$ of $\overline\Phi$, and those are disjoint, we obtain at least $k_0$ disjoint basins of attraction, and this concludes the proof. \end{proof}